ethereum/execution-apis/docs/making-changes.md

 ## Standardization

-There is not a formal process for standardization of API changes.
-However, the outline below should given proposal authors and champions a rough process to follow.
+There is no formal process for standardization of API changes.
+However, the outline below should give proposal authors and champions a rough process to follow.

 ### Idea

-An often overlooked aspect on the standardization journey is the idea phase.
+An often overlooked aspect of the standardization journey is the idea phase.
 This is an important period of time, because some focused effort at this point in time can save time and make the rest of the process much smoother.